WayneBooth/loki-render/README.md

 # Loki Render

 Loki Render allows you to create your own render farm, serving Blender render jobs to a group of computers.
-Loki is easy to setup and runs on Linux, Windows or Mac, making it a quick and flexible distributed network rendering solution!
+Loki is easy to setup and runs on Linux, Windows, or Mac, making it a quick and flexible distributed network rendering solution!

 This is a fork of the original project by Daniel Petersen over on [Sourceforge](https://sourceforge.net/projects/loki-render/)

 ## Getting Started

-Loki Render can be launched with a simple command:
+First make sure you have java installed on your computer.
+The code targets Oracle's JDK 8 or OpenJDK 8.
+After this, Loki Render can be launched with a simple command:

 ```
 java -jar LokiRender-<version>.jar [<BlenderExe>] [MasterIP]